erictheise/ui-engineer-coding-challenge/README.md

-# Hivemapper UI Engineer Coding Challenge
+# Hivemapper Web Graphics Engineer Coding Challenge

 This coding challenge is designed to test your 3D graphics ability.
 If you have not worked with OpenGL and/or Three.js before, this challenge will be painful.
 We have set up a basic application structure as a starting point, but feel free to implement this however you see fit.